 TIP: Download and print our reopening guide

-Phase 1: Planning your reopening or post-coronavirus marketing
+Phase 1: Planning your reopening announcement and marketing

 Once you’ve determined if now is the time to move towards reopening, you can begin planning how you’re going to communicate that with your customers.